 The First IQ-er

 The first person to achieve the “Island Qualifiers Award” was Rick Eppler when he climbed Harmston on October 11, 1986.
 This achievement was noted in The Island Bushwhacker Fall 1987 Volume 15:4.
-Rick”s quest started when he joined the club in June 1975 and Rob Macdonald had the honour of presenting Rick with his plaque while on the summit of the Golden Hinde the next year.
+Rick’s quest started when he joined the club in June 1975 and Rob Macdonald had the honour of presenting Rick with his plaque while on the summit of the Golden Hinde the next year.
 Although Rob had to carry the plaque in, it was up to Rick to carry it out!
 Included on that trip were Don Berryman and Wendy Richardson.
 Both Don and Rob completed their IQs that same year while Wendy completed hers in 1988.
 It should be noted that at this time in Strathcona Provincial Park’s history, parties were able to take advantage of flying into Burman Lake to climb the Golden Hinde, whereas today everyone has to hike into the mountain from the mine at Buttle Lake or up the Elk River trail.

 Today the Senior membership is no longer acknowledged as a prerequisite to attend alpine camps or expeditions.
 However, the Vancouver Island Section has kept with the list of the nine peaks and called them the Island Qualifiers.
 The Section now offers a small plaque to members who have climbed all the peaks on the list and earned their IQ.
 In 2014 the award was renamed the “Rick Eppler Island Qualifiers Award” in honour of Rick Eppler, who was not only the first to complete the IQs but has many first ascents on the island.

 Rick Eppler Island Qualifiers Award